NayakwadiS/mftool/docs/index.rst

 }

-To get scheme info with sector weight, holdings etc.
+To get more scheme details
 ---------------------------------------------------
 >>> mf.get_scheme_info('xxxxxxx', as_json=True)